Hyperloop One: Funding and growth

 Between June 2015 and December 2015, the company continued to hire engineers and expand its downtown campus (now up to 75,000 square feet).
 In December 2015, Hyperloop Tech announced it would hold an open-air propulsion test at a new Test and Safety Site in Nevada.
 At the time, the company disclosed it had raised $37 million in financing to date and was completing a Series B round of $80m, which they closed on in May 2016.
-In October 2016, the firm announced that it had raised another $50 million, led by an investment from DP World.
+In October 2016, the firm announced that it had raised another $50 million, led by an investment from 8VC and DP World.

 The propulsion open-air test or POAT, was successfully held in North Las Vegas on May 11, 2016.
 The POAT sled accelerated to 134 mph (216 km/h) in 2.3 seconds, representing a crucial proof of concept.
 At the time, the renamed Hyperloop One announced it had secured partnerships with global engineering and design firms such as AECOM, SYSTRA, Arup, Deutsche Bahn, General Electric, and Bjarke Ingels.

 On November 10, 2016, Hyperloop One released its first system designs in collaboration with the Bjarke Ingels Group.

 On October 12, 2017, Hyperloop One and the Virgin Group announced that it developed a strategic investment partnership, resulting in Richard Branson joining the board of directors.
 The global strategic partnership will focus on passenger and mixed-use cargo service in addition to the creation of a new passenger division.
-Subsequently, Hyperloop One was renamed Virgin Hyperloop One, and Branson became the chairman of the board of directors.
+Hyperloop One had raised $295 million on December 18, 2017, and subsequently was renamed Virgin Hyperloop One, and Branson became the chairman of the board of directors.
+As of May 2019, the company had raised $400 million.

 In June 2020, the firm rebranded to Virgin Hyperloop, changing their logo and launching a new website.

+In October 2020, West Virginia governor Jim Justice announced that Virgin Hyperloop would be constructing a certification facility on land in Tucker and Grant Counties.
+About 800 acres owned by Western Pocahontas near Mount Storm was donated to the West Virginia University Foundation, and cooperation was expected from WVU, Marshall University, and the West Virginia Community and Technical College System.

 Focus on freight and layoffs

 In February 2022, the Financial Times reported that the company laid off more than 100 employees, with the move allowing it to focus on cargo transport instead of passenger travel.
 In December 2022, a second round of layoffs was reported, focused on the firm's downtown Los Angeles staff and Las Vegas operational team.

 While Hyperloop One focuses on freight, competitors continue to focus on a mix of freight and passenger travel.

+The change in focus put construction of the West Virginia facility in question, until the company admitted in March 2023 that it had been cancelled.